Red Creole Onion

 Planting Method: transplant

-When to Plant: early spring and fall
+When to Plant: early fall

 Planting Depth: 1/4″